cmsc22000-project-2018/redis-tries/README.md

 At this point, we will assume you have Redis fully installed and functional.
 (Instructions are here if you don't: https://github.com/cmsc22000-project-2018/redis-tries/wiki/Design-Document-v1.)

+Inside the redis-stable directory, run the Redis server by typing:

+    redis-server

+At the end of every session, close the server with CTRL+C.

 <pre>
-Note: Because Redis persists, if you have run the Redis server before, you should type:
+Note: If you receive an error message saying "Creating Server TCP listening socket *:6379: bind: Address already in use," type:

     redis-cli ping

 If Redis replies with PONG, you should type:

     redis-cli shutdown
 </pre>
-Inside the redis-stable directory, run the Redis server by typing:

-    redis-server

 In a separate window, run the Redis client by typing: